 Her love for Mubarak, her need to be loved by him, brought out an intense vulnerability in her.

 To her friend, Sara, (name changed to protect her identity), she said, “And after three weeks I was here I told him I was here…but still did not see him…nor want to right now!
 If I am meant to be with him it will happen.
 But Allah brought me back here so will see and be patient meanwhile.”

 In another message to the same friend, she said, “Mubarak messed me so much.
 I fell so hard, until the end, because I needed to know the truth.
 I could not let go of him until life forced me to.
 I stuck it through until the end, even though I knew I was falling and he would not pick me up.
 I had to see it to the end…but my feelings for him are not that easy to forget.
 But it is a part of my path in life.
 I had to walk that way.
 I feel, yes, I control my life, but life controls us, if you understand.
 I followed life.
 Everything that happened since I met him, and things that happened before I met him, all pointed to him.”

 From Laura…1 March 2009…’Laura’s Voice WHISPERS from an ANGEL’.

 “Who can turn raindrops into sunshine…and teardrops into smiles!!?”

-Losing a child leaves an indelible wound on those left behind.
+Losing a child leaves an indelible wound.
 To lose a daughter under such tragic circumstances has changed my life forever.